 - Store your jewellery in a clean, dry place, like the AW Boutique gift box or microfibre pouch your jewellery was sent in.
 This will help to keep your piece out of contact with other elements and minimise scratches.
 Do not store your pieces in high moisture rooms such as bathrooms.

-- Jewellery can be scratched or chipped if it is knocked or comes into contact with hard surfaces, including against other jewellery.
+- Jewellery can be scratched, chipped, or bent (ie. rings) if it is knocked or comes into contact with hard surfaces, including against other jewellery.
 Loss of stones, chipping or breakage due to mishandling is not considered a fault.